Papdi Ane Zucchini Nu Shaak

 - Add hing and turmeric powder.

-- Immediately add the papdi, surti papdi beans along with the zucchini.
+- Immediately add the papdi, surti papdi beans along with the zucchini or eggplant.

 - Add salt, ginger and chili pastes.
 Mix well.